 The number one money-saving life hack is… spending intentionally.

 Whenever you spend money, do so with intention.
-Even routine grocery runs require thought and planning to help stay on budget.
-There are many ways to be intentional with your money, but it all starts with making a decision to change.
+Even routine grocery shopping requires thought and planning to help stay on budget.
+There are different ways to be intentional with your money, but it all starts with making a decision to change.

 It’s often uncomfortable at first, but getting well acquainted with your finances will let you make better decisions.
 There are so many little ways to save money every day, but you need to have the intention to see the opportunities.

-Living frugally isn’t just about money-saving life hacks; rather, it is a way of life.
+Living frugally is more than one of the soundest money-saving tips; it is a way of life.
 When you become proficient, you don’t need lists of ideas.
 You’ll just know how to save money because you’ve been spending with intention.

 What’s the 30-day rule with money?